nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-csv.md

 The [Nuxeo CSV add-on](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-csv) enables users to proceed to a bulk import of documents in the Nuxeo Platform using a CSV file.
 This add-on enables users to create documents with their metadata filled in, to import files with their main attachment or to create a tree structure.

-{{! /excerpt}} {{! multiexcerpt name='nuxeo_csv_functional_introduction'}}
+{{! /excerpt}}

 Installing this add-on adds a button "Import a CSV file" for all users that have at least the Edit permission on any document in which it is possible to import a file.
 By default, this means workspaces and folders.
-If you configured other documents types in which it is possible to import files, then the button "Import a CSV file" can also be available (see the page [How to Enable CSV Import on a Custom Document Type]({{page page='how-to-enable-csv-import-on-a-custom-document-type'}})).&nbsp;
+If you configured other documents types in which it is possible to import files, then the button "Import a CSV file" can also be available (see the page [How to Enable CSV Import on a Custom Document Type]({{page page='how-to-enable-csv-import-on-a-custom-document-type'}})).

-{{! /multiexcerpt}}

 ## Installation

-{{{multiexcerpt 'MP-installation-easy' page='Generic Multi-Excerpts'}}}
+{{{multiexcerpt 'MP-installation-easy' page='Digital Asset Management (DAM)'}}}

 After the package is installed, users have a **Import a CSV file** button available in workspaces, folders and in any document where they can import files.

 ![]({{file name='nuxeo-csv-button.png'}} ?w=350,border=true)

-## Configuration
+## <a name="configuration"></a>"Configuration

 The Nuxeo CSV add-on enables users to create file documents and upload their main attachment at the same time.
 This requires to configure where the server will take the attachments.
-This is done adding the parameter&nbsp;`nuxeo.csv.blobs.folder` in the server [nuxeo.conf]({{page page='configuration-parameters-index-nuxeoconf'}}) and giving it a value that is a local path to a folder that can be accessed by the server.
+This is done adding the parameter&nbsp;`nuxeo.csv.blobs.folder` in the server [nuxeo.conf]({{page space='admindoc710' page='configuration-parameters-index-nuxeoconf'}}) and giving it a value that is a local path to a folder that can be accessed by the server.

-## CSV File Definition
+## <a name="nuxeo-csv-import-file-definition"></a>"CSV File Definition

 The CSV file used to import documents in the Nuxeo Platform must respect the following rules:

-*   First line defines the properties that will be filled in
+*   first line defines the properties that will be filled in,
-*   Other lines define the documents to be imported
+*   other lines define the documents to be imported,
-*   Use a comma to separate properties
+*   use a comma to separate properties,
-*   Values must be between quotes
+*   values must be between quotes,
-*   Dates must use the format MM/dd/yyyy
+*   dates must use the format MM/dd/yyyy,
-*   For multi-valued metadata, such as contributors, use a pipe character (`|`) to separate the different values
+*   for multi-valued metadata, such as contributors, use a pipe character (|) to separate the different values,
-*   For vocabularies values, use their id
+*   for vocabularies values, use their id,
-*   Lines defining the documents to import must define all properties specified on the first line, even empty ones (by using empty values)
+*   lines defining the documents to import must define all properties specified on the first line, even empty ones (by using empty values).

 Here is a simple example of the structure of a CSV file: